Rakesh-012/Omnifood/README.md

 ### Footer
 ![Footer](https://github.com/user-attachments/assets/3392766a-7e40-45d9-a1d9-c8547ea22a6c)

-**Note**: For an optimal viewing experience, the zoom size has been decreased (less than 100%) for some pages' screenshots.
+**Note**: For an optimal viewing experience, the zoom size has been decreased (less than 100%) for some screenshots.